dotkom/monoweb/README.md

 # Monoweb

-Monoweb is the next-generation web application for Online.
-This monorepo contains all the source code for the applications that power the Onlineweb experience.
+Monoweb is the web application for Online, the informatics student organization at NTNU, found at https://online.ntnu.no.
+This monorepo contains all the source code for the applications that power the OnlineWeb experience.

 ## Local Development